Youseii/Docker-Monitoring/README.md

 You will probably have to restart the container, I do `sudo docker compose stop` and `sudo docker compose up -d`

 After that go back to Jenkins, you need to confirm in the System part, that Prometheus appear, if in the path there is _'\prometheus'_ so everything is good.

+Create a simple pipeline with a Hello-world script to build for testing purpose in Grafana.

 ### Prometheus